HMNZS Hickleton (M1131): Operational history

-United Kingdom

 New Zealand

 Early in 1965, Indonesia was employing a policy of confrontation against Malaysia.
 New Zealand agreed to assist Malaysia by deploying two Royal Navy minesweepers then in reserve at Singapore.
 These were commissioned into the RNZN on 10 April 1965 and joined the Royal Navy's 11th Minesweeping squadron (also Ton class), taking part in anti-infiltration patrols in Malaysian waters.